hku-mars/ikd-Tree/README.md

 </div>

 Some key issues:
-1. Support Livox Avia;
-2. IMU Fusion;
+1. Realtime tightly coupled LiDAR-IMU Fusion;
-3. Remove odometry;
+2. Remove odometry;
-4. New and robust feature extraction
+3. Robust feature extraction.

 In the development of our package, we reference to LOAM, LOAM_NOTED.
 ## 1. Prerequisites